Crafting Sermons Like a Photographer (A Guest Post)

 Where to train the lens.

-How much of an object to capture.
+How much of a scene or object to reveal.

-Where in the frame to position it.
+Where in the frame to position the focal point.

 How to edit it after.